Xstar97/website/docs/manual/intro/hardware-recommendations.md

 # Hardware Recommendations

-:::tip NOTES
+:::info NOTES
 You can use any hardware that you want and don't have to conform to these products or this list.
 :::

 - SSD's solid state drives.
-  - My best recommendation for consumer level SSDs will be samsung.
+  - My best recommendation for consumer level SSDs will be Samsung.
-    - Use m.2 SSDs for the boot drive(s).
+    - Use small SSDs for the boot drive(s), recommended to have two and mirror them.
+    - a 1TB+ m.2 for the app pool.
+    - a 2TB m.2 for cache or separate pool for downloading/transcoding.

 - HDD, mass storage mechanical drives.
-  - Highly recommend the seagate enterprise drives 16 TB or more.
+  - Highly recommend the seagate enterprise drives 18 TB+.
     - very cost effective for $ USD per TB.

 ___